 - Executing cold migration of the first node of the cluster to a datastore backed by vSAN (vSAN 6.7 Update 3 is required).
 During this step physical RDM(s) will be converted to VMDK(s) on VMware vSAN;

 - Migrating of other nodes, if non-shared disks should be migrated as well.
 Before the migration, all VMs hosting remaining (non-migrated) nodes of the cluster should be reconfigured: shared pRDMs should be removed from the VM configuration;

 - Adding back clustered disk resources using VMDKs from the first migrated VM;

 - Validating cluster functionality and starting the cluster on VMware vSAN;

 - Applying configuration and performance optimization recommendations for SQL Server workloads and vSAN.

 Refer to the document SQL Server Failover Cluster Instance on VMware vSAN™ Native for more technical details and the enhanced migration procedure.

 Support for SCSI3 persistent reservations and ability to host WSFC on VMware vSAN provides a flexibility and add design choices for customers looking to host high available SQL Server solutions on the hyperconverged infrastructure.
-This blog article and the migration documents cited above provides all necessary technical details and guidelines how to prepare, create or migrate, and maintain a SQL Server Failover Cluster Instances on VMware vSAN.
+This blog article and the migration document provide all necessary technical details and guidelines how to prepare, create or migrate, and maintain a SQL Server Failover Cluster Instances on VMware vSAN.

 This blog post would not be possible without all hard work done by Tony Wu (Sr. Solution Architect, Storage Product Marketing, VMware Inc).